On this page

 Time is important in characterizing illness to assess if incidence rates or case numbers have increased or decreased over time and if there is seasonal variation.
 In outbreaks, the relationship between time and the number of illnesses is graphically displayed in an epidemic curve.
 The nature of the outbreak can often be deduced by the appearance of the epidemic curve and may reveal whether an exposure is attributable to a point-source, a continuing common source or is intermittent.
 The incubation period of a particular pathogen–the time between infection and symptom onset–in any given outbreak is another important aspect of time and also will affect the shape of an epidemic curve.

-- Case Study, Module 1 – Descriptive epidemiology and epi summaries
+- Case Study, Module 1 – Descriptive epidemiology

 - Descriptive epidemiology example: Milord, F., et al. 2012.
 Cyclospora cayetanensis: a description of clinical aspects of an outbreak in Quebec, Canada.
 Epidemiol Infect.140(4):626-32.